cycles-transfer-station/cts/ARCHITECTURE.md

 Each token/ledger listed for trading on the market trades against the CYCLES.
 CYCLES is the native stablecoin on the internet-computer payed by all canisters to the ICP network for computation and storage costs.
 The CYCLES are held at a stable value 1-XDR = 1-TRILLION-CYCLES.
 This makes for a perfect native stablecoin.
 The market tokens trade against the CYCLES, creating a stable trading scenario, helping tokens find their current price based on the merits of that token alone, and not being swayed by the current price of ICP.

 For users to hold CYCLES, the CTS-CYCLES-BANK is an ICRC-1 ledger that hold CYCLES for users 1:1 without each user needing a 'cycles-wallet' canister.
-The DFINITY foundation is currently working on a cycles-ledger to be managed and controlled by the NNS for this purpose that accomplishes the same goal as the CTS-CYCLES-BANK, however there is no telling when it will be released.
-If the cycles-ledger built by DFINITY does get released, the CTS will switch to using it, as it is better for the ecosystem to be using the same ledger for the cycles.

 For each token/ledger listed for trading on the CTS, the system creates a new trade-contract canister, known as the cm_tc (cycles-market-trade-contract) in this codebase.
 This canister facilitates the trading of this token by receiving and matching the orders.